srivishnuk/WebWhatsapp-Automation-Selenium/README.md

 # Finally run whatsapp.py and scan QR code once, Take note on sleep time in code comments if you have slow internet

-You can reach me on https://srivishnu.me
+You can reach me at https://srivishnu.me